Ameba-AIoT/ameba-rtos/component/example/ota/readme.txt

 		6. For sdcard update, only AmebaSmart support.
 			(1) users only need to set resource.
-			#define RESOURCE    "OTA_ALL.bin" // binary file path in the sdcard.
+			#define RESOURCE    "ota_all.bin" // binary file path in the sdcard.
 			(2) in component\file_system\vfs\vfs_fatfs.h
 			#define FATFS_DISK_SD 	 1
 			(3) in component\file_system\fatfs\r0.14b\include\ffconf.h